 The pattern is made of 4 steps: sole, tongue, heel and shoelaces.
 Not all of them are the part of the same tutorial.
 As some of you might now (If you are new to my blog, hello!
 I am so happy you are here! 🙂 ), filming and editing a video took a lot of my time (sometimes more than a week), so I’ve decided to create a separate video tutorial and blog post for crochet baby sole and I will reference all the patterns for baby shoes that will come in the future to this post and video tutorial.

 Believe me or not, that will save me a lot of time and troubles, plus the videos will be a lot shorter.
 That means that I will need less time to edit and upload.
 Yey!
 And the pattern for the sole will be always the same.
 After a while, you won’t need to jump to that post/video and back again anymore because you will remember it and you will be always prepared for new baby bootie video tutorials.
 Simple as that. 🙂

-This is what you will need for this tutorial (Please note, that these links are affiliate links.
+Here is what you will need for this project (These links are affiliate links.
 Purchasing through this links earns me a small commission with no extra cost to you.
 So if you decide to purchase through them, know that you are awesome!
 Thanks! 🙂)

 STITCHES AND ABBREVIATIONS